Blog

 Scalability

-Scale to requirements => If you scale up, your workload growth and this add of work could be useless, if you scale down you will have to deal with resources constraints, so it's really important anticipate your future needs and scale correctly your system.
+Scale to requirements => If you scale up, your workload grows and this extra work could be useless; if you scale down, you will have to deal with resource constraints.
+So it's really important to anticipate your future needs and scale your system correctly.

-Keep the system available as required for the solution
+Keep the system available as required for the solution.

 - Consistency

-Provide a view of the information held by a system that is as consistent as needed to fulfill the solution requirements
+Provide a view of the information held by a system that is as consistent as needed to fulfill the solution requirements.

 - Reliability